 Yearlong Immersion and Meditation Teacher Training (The Interdependence Project)

-Jewish Mindfulness Meditation Teacher Training (The Institute for Jewish Spirituality) *in progress
+Jewish Mindfulness Meditation Teacher Training (The Institute for Jewish Spirituality)

 "Over the course of eight weeks (which included a memorable daylong Saturday retreat), I learned so much I'd never known before, about breathing, paying attention, communicating with people and realizing what my physical self is telling me.
 The classes were beautifully organized and paced – each session flew by – and included a combination of meditation practice, lessons and discussion.
 It was a revelation to me how many different ways there are of practicing meditation, and how many ways it can be incorporated into daily life.
 The whole experience was, to me, a profound and rewarding mix of the practical and the spiritual." - R

 "Mindfulness Based Stress Reduction is an essential skill that I have been seeking to cultivate.
 Under the expertise and gentle guidance of Emily Herzlin, I learnt the skills to investigate and be aware of my thoughts, feelings and beliefs.
 The meditation, yoga and group sharing /discussions practices helped me to embody the full experience of learning and relaxation.
 It was a transformative experience.
 I'm happier and more fulfilled having learnt these skills." - L